Return to Clarity

 6:30pm Dinner*

-*all meals will be vegetarian and plant-based with vegan and gluten-free options
+*all meals are provided and will be vegetarian and plant-based with vegan and gluten-free options

-Not included are individual bodywork sessions and gratuity for our host and support team.
+Not included are optional individual bodywork sessions and gratuity for our host and support team.

 Bring your own tent and set up camp in the forest.
 Includes access to shared bathroom and outdoor showers. $299